greglobinski/react-custom-share/docs/content/pages/3--share-block-standard/index.md

 ---
 title: <ShareBlockStandard />
-description: ShareBlockStandard is a simple 'flex' container with optional header.
+description: ShareBlockStandard is a simple minimally styled container for 'share' buttons with optional header.
 cover: cover.png
 ---